nomath4u/radiusnetworks.github.io/_drafts/reverse-engineering-the-ibeacon-profile.md

 ---
-layout: blog
+layout: post
+title: Reverse Engineering the iBeacon Profile
+author: David G. Young
 ---

-#Reverse Engineering
-#the iBeacon Profile

-By David G. Young

-October 1, 2013

 When Apple announced iBeacons at WWDC back in June, many of us developers were excited about them.
 Apple made a demo program available, <a href='https://developer.apple.com/downloads/index.action?name=WWDC%202013'>AirLocate</a>, which could make an iPhone or iPad act as an iBeacon for development purposes.
 But there were lots of problems with using this for development.